Conservation Options for Landowners

 Donation of a Conservation Easement

 A conservation easement is the most widely used land protection tool available to landowners.
-Donating a conservation easement protects your land permanently, yet keeps it in private ownership.
+Donating a conservation easement allows you to continue to own your land, while permanently protecting its resources.
 Easements are flexible and easily tailored to meet your needs.
-As part of giving a conservation easement, you will work with us to identify specific permitted uses of the property.
-These normally include agriculture, forestry, recreation, and other open space uses.
-The easement limits or prohibits certain activities, including industrial, commercial, and residential development.
+To donate a conservation easement, you will work with us to identify specific permitted uses of the property.
+These typically include agriculture, forestry, recreation, and other open space uses.
+The easement will limit or prohibit certain activities, including industrial, commercial, and residential development.

 Donation of Land

 An outright gift of land for conservation is one of the most generous legacies you can leave for future generations.
 Throughout our region there are parks, forestlands, and scenic open spaces that the public enjoys because of the long-term vision of conservation-minded landowners.

 Donating land has many benefits.
 It can be a relatively simple and quick transaction that:

 - Assures the permanent protection of a family property.